-Gurgaon has become a leading financial and Industrial hub with the Third highest per capita income in India.
-Gurgaon has local offices for more than 250 fortune 500 companies.
+Gurgaon has become a leading financial and industrial hub with the third highest per capita income in India.
+It has local offices for more than 250 fortune and 500 other companies.

-With such a heavy Industrial hub its but obvious that the need of Rental Agreement in Gurgaon is very high as the properties kept on Rent in Gurgaon almost on Regular basis.
+With such a heavy Industrial hub its but obvious that the need of Rental Agreement in Gurgaon, Haryana is very high as the properties kept on Rent in Gurgaon almost on Regular basis.

 Today, we will discuss about the Rental Agreement, consequences of Rental Agreement and how to draft it Legally.

-- Tenant gets the Legal Assurance for the Rented Property after Drafting the Rental Agreement.
+- The tenant gets the Legal Assurance for the Rented Property after Drafting the Rental Agreement.

-- Owner also gets the benefit of Rental Agreement as it secures his/her property from any kind of illegal action.
+- The owner also gets the benefit of the Rental Agreement as it secures his/her property from any kind of illegal activity.

 Make the Rental Agreement by stating the details as per the requirement.
-Details may include details of the both parties- Tenant (Details of all the Mature Tenant(s) and the Owner, details of the Monthly rent and Security amount of the said property, Date of agreement,lock in period, allowance of pets and other terms.
+Details may include details of both parties- Tenant (Details of all the Mature Tenant(s) and the Owner, details of the Monthly rent and Security amount of the said property, Date of agreement,lock-in period, allowance of pets and other terms.

 Purchase the Non Judicial e-Stamp Paper of the prescribed duty for the Rental Agreement.
 Also, Now the Haryana Government has Started e-stamp by replacing the prevailing system of Stamp paper.

-03. Owner and Tenant and Have to Sign it.
+03. Owner and Tenant both Have to Sign it.